Exaeri/WFMParserGUI/README.md

 📦 WFMParserGUI — Warframe.Market parser with Electron GUI

-WFMParserGUI is a desktop Electron application for parsing item lists and prices from Warframe.Market.
-Made in 1999 warframe style.<br>
+WFMParserGUI is a desktop Electron application for parsing item lists and prices from Warframe.Market. <br>Made in 1999 warframe style.<br>
 It is based on <a href="https://github.com/Exaeri/WFMarketParser">WFMarketParser</a>, but adds a full GUI with template selection, progress tracking, logs panel and built-in JSON output viewer.<br>

 <img width="900" height="400" alt="image" src="https://github.com/user-attachments/assets/96b66f13-0cab-4c3a-97ab-461c86e9f7c7" />